openreachtech/eslint-inspector/README.md

               └── noSwitch.js       # message id: noSwitch "Never use `switch` statement."
   ```

-* Define message id and lint error message as an object hash and pass it as the second argument to `ESLintInspector.createAsyncWithFilePaths()`.
+* Define message id and lint error message as an object hash and pass it as the argument to `ESLintInspector.createAsyncWithFilePaths()`.

   ```javascript
   // Define object hash by message ID and lint error message.